syncfusion-content/xamarin.android-docs/xamarin-android/SfDiagram/Gridlines.md

 ---
-title: Adding gridlines in Diagram control for Xamarin.Android | Syncfusion
+title: Adding gridlines in Xamarin.Android Diagram control | Syncfusion
 description: Describes how to add gridlines,snapping gridlines and customization of gridlines in diagram control for Xamarin.Android
 platform: Xamarin.Android
 control: Diagram